 Midwest Academy is happy to provide letters of recommendation for current and graduating students.
-Requests should be made directly to the student's division head in High School or Middle School.
+Requests should be made directly to the student's division head.

 Transition Planning

 Every parent or guardian wonders what life will be like for their child after high school.
 This is where transition planning begins.
 Transition planning promotes goal development for life after high school and begins the planning process necessary to achieve those goals.